1. The ED editor

 UNLOAD rrrrr

 save a section of the record with name rrrrr on this file.
-You will be asked to specify the lines to be saved
+You will be asked to specify

 UNLOAD fffff rrrrr